manojkumardas7/distributed-scoring/README.md

     - first column should contain the parameters (case-insensitive)
     - second column can be an associated default value (optional) for the parameter
     - if no default value is provided the parameter will be a mandatory argument to be parsed to scoring pipeline
-- Step 4: Drop/Replace your exported model file (MOJO/PMML) inside the model folder.
+- Step 4: Drop/Replace your exported model file (MOJO/PMML) inside the model folder:
     - Supported formats are: **PMML**, **MOJO**
     - Make sure you have only one model file of the acceptable format present in the model folder
     - Additional steps required, depending on the model format, are specifed in below sections